aws-samples/aws-service-catalog-reference-architectures/codepipeline/README.md

 ## Using The Automated CodePipeline

 1. Copy this Repo into your new CodeCommit Repo.
 Make sure you don't copy the .git folder.
-  You will need a codecommit user.
-You can use an existing user or create a new one with the supplied template.
+  You will need a codecommit user. or you may use the supplied Cloud9 product in the Service Catalog demo portfolio.
+For git credentials, you can use an existing user or create a new one with the supplied template.
 Pick either HTTPS or SSH for connecting.
     -Sample CodeCommit user template: [iam/sc-codecommit-iamuser.yml](../iam/sc-codecommit-iamuser.yml)
 	-[Setting up HTTPS](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html)
     -[Setting up ssh](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html)